anOsuPlayer/Moona/README.md

 If you decided to download a Moona release, then I'd better lighten your mind a bit by telling you *how releases work*.
 It's really no complex thing: you'll just have to choose between a way to organize things or another.

 While thinking about this project, I also took into count some very neat *modularity feature* (the reason behind those templates).
-I thought that it would have been nice to *allow people to download standalone releases of non-dependent packages to use them outside of the main framework, too*.
+I thought that it would have been nice to *allow people to download standalone features to use them outside of the main framework, too*.
 For each major release, you'll have the following options to choose between when the download time will come:

 ### First Template:
 **Choosing the framework as a whole:** If you'll decide to download the main package (labeled: "Moona.jar"), you'll be downloading *the framework as a whole*.
 This means that your download will include *the base package* along with *all the dependent and non-dependent packages* (every feature from every package, basically).

 ### Second Template:
-**Choosing the base framework package along with standalone packages:** If you plan to make a custom build of Moona, only downloading certain packages that you need, you'll have to download the base package first (the one labeled "Moona-Base.jar").
-The base package includes *all the dependent AND essential packages* and leaves out *ALL the non-dipendent packages*.
-In order to add more features, you'll need to add to your brand new configuration some *standalone .jar*, which will be released together with the base one (learn more about them next by reading the last template).

-Keep in mind that, choosing this route, you'll be able to *add more standalone packages* further in the future, if you'd like.

-### Third Template:
-**Choosing standalone features:** If your idea is to download single features of this framework to either make your own build or to use those somewhere else, then your best option is to download *singular standalone packages* (labeled: "Moona-[something]").
+**Choosing standalone features:** If your idea is to download single features of this framework to use them somewhere else, then your best option is to download *singular standalone packages* (labeled: "Moona-[something]").
 Those packages *are NOT strictly bound to Moona*, so they can also be used in projects of yours that do not directly involve the framework.
-NOT ALL THE PACKAGES WILL BE AVAILABLE AS A STANDALONE, only the *non-dependent AND essentail ones* will, keep this in mind!!
+NOT ALL THE PACKAGES WILL BE AVAILABLE AS A STANDALONE, only the *non-dependent ones* will, keep this in mind!!

-> NOTE: for a better understanding of how the package structure works and of what "dependent", "essential" and "non-dependent" actually mean, I suggest you to check the [*guide*](https://github.com/anOsuPlayer/Moona/blob/early_dev/GUIDE.md) attached to this repository.
+> NOTE: for a better understanding of how the package structure works and of what "dependent" and "non-dependent" actually mean, I suggest you to check the [*guide*](https://github.com/anOsuPlayer/Moona/blob/early_dev/GUIDE.md) attached to this repository.

 Finally, in order to *avoid any kind of tragic issue*, remember those last few things:
 * Downloading the full framework package **DOES NOT require any extra feature to be imported**.